daniknewgarden/react-clock/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To do:

+- Time format changing
+- Temperature units changing

 ## How to run? 🏃‍♂️

 In the project directory, you can run: